maximegel/maximegel.github.io/posts/guard-clauses/post.md

 }
 ```

-### Post-conditions
+### Postconditions

-Pre-conditions are the conditions that have to be met after the method execution.
-Basically, the method post-conditions
+Postconditions are the conditions that have to met after the method execution.
+Basically, the method postconditions will
-will always **depend on the value returned by the method**.
-A good example of a method post-condition is a non-null or a
+always **depend on the value returned by the method**.
+A good example of a method post-condition is a non-null or a not
-not empty string.
+empty string.

 ```csharp
 public User GetUsers()